• Skip to main content

 What to Serve With Potatoes and Ham

-If you are purchasing a bone-in ham, it’s best to plan for approximately 1/2 pound per person and a 1/3 pound per person on a boneless ham.
-Some will more and some eat less than that but leftovers create so many delicious meals, it evens out!
+When purchasing a bone-in ham, it’s best to plan for approximately 1/2 pound per person and 1/3 pound per person for a boneless ham.

 • Use up leftover ham bones to make this delicious, effortless soup.
 The marrow from the bone gives the broth a rich flavor that is so smooth.
 Filled with potatoes and vegetables, this Ham Bone Soup is so filling.
 Keep this one on your radar around Easter and Christmas time!